-Council is proposing to increase the level of targeted waste education and initiatives offered in Waitaki by engaging an extra resource either in-house on contract, or by offering additional funding to the Waitaki Resource Recovery Trust (WRRT) to do this on our behalf.
-We anticipate around \$20,000 will be available from our MfE levy funding to fund this resource.
+Council is proposing to increase the level of waste education and initiatives offered in Waitaki by engaging a part-time resource either in-house on contract, or by offering additional funding to the Waitaki Resource Recovery Trust (WRRT) to do this on our behalf.
+We anticipate around \$20,000 (in addition to the \$25,000 allocated to the Enviroschools programme) will be available from our MfE levy funding to fund this resource.